Sew Sweet - An Icon Set

 - Every icon had green except one

-- Differentiate more between the lemon and the orange
+- More difference between the lemon and orange

 So, what next?